jmartindf/voxduo/content/episodes/reacquainted-005.md

-Title: Reacquainted 5: The Parameters of Our Relationship
+Title: 5: The Parameters of Our Relationship
 Slug: 5
 Date: 2017-05-02
 Author: Vox Duo